anhumandev/lpa/README.md

 </code></pre>
-More example in (src/examples) if you want learn P/ fully, you can go to <a href="https://anhumandev.github.io/psl">Here.</a>
+More example in (src/examples) if you want learn Eko fully, you can go to <a href="https://ekolang.github.io/eko">Here.</a>

 # Compile it yourself